JapneetSachdeva1/portfolio-website/README.md

 ## **How to Use**
 1. Clone this repository: git clone <repository-url>

+## Note: The code does not contain assets, and has inline CSS & Javascript code.
+You can update it as per your needs.

 Contact
 Have feedback or want to collaborate?
 Reach out via: